ONSdigital/br-paye-api/README.md

 overrides the environment to that expected by locally executing acceptance tests.
 This allows us to specify non-standard ports for example, to avoid conflicts with locally running services.
 For this to work, the build file overrides the `-Dconfig.resource` setting when executing the IntegrationTest phase.

+### Edit History
+A history of edits is maintained in a separate 'h' column family.

+For each edit a new history cell is created.
+The column name of this cell is a UUID, and the cell value has the format:

+    {userId}~{iso-local-date-time}~{old-ubrn}~{new-ubrn}

+For example:

+    column=h:90731d6b-d98f-450b-871d-806d13901953,
+    value=bloggsj~2019-01-23T09:22:39.264~1234567890123456~9999999999999999

+Metadata for the edit (currently the editedBy userId) must be supplied by HTTP Headers (currently `X-User-Id`).
+Any `PATCH` request without the required metadata headers will receive a `Bad Request (400)` response.